Protecting the environment

 • Scrubbers are responsible for increasing air emissions and ocean pollution, not decreasing it, as claimed.
 (Facts and Data are provided below.)

-• In the last five years, scrubber installations have increased from approximately 250 ships in 2015 to over 5,000 in 2024.
+• In the time since the sulphur regulation went into effect, scrubber installations have increased from approximately 250 ships in 2015 to over 5,000 in 2024.

 SUBSCRIBE